SzilviaDeahl/practice-at-home/README.md

 Given I have an instance of the Editor object
 When I call the `write` function on that object
-And pass the string `Once upon a time at Galvanize...` as an argument Then the state of the `lines` property of that object should include that string argument.
+And pass the string `Once upon a time at Galvanize...` as an argument Then the state of the `lines` property of that object includes that string argument.
 ```

 ### #2